 There was once a Roman bath on the site of the church.
 This is where Agios Dimitrios was martyred.
 The crypt with its fountain – site of the former bath – is now a deeply atmospheric exhibition space, were you can see items related to the church’s history and excavations of the site.

 There was another church on this site in the 4th century.
-In the 7th century, a larger church replaced it .
+In the 7th century, a larger church replaced it.
 During the Ottoman era, Agios Dimitrios became the Kasimiye mosque, during which time a small portion of it remained available for Christian worship.
-The church was then nearly destroyed in the fire of 1917 and was reconsecrated in 1949.
+The church was then nearly destroyed in the fire of 1917 and was reconsecrated in 1948.

 Don’t Miss: The Original Mosaics, the Venetian Tomb, and the Recycled Columns

 Splendid mosaics from the 6th and 7th centuries survived the fire.
-So did the distinctively Italianate tomb of Loukas Spantounis, a 15th C merchant of Thessaloniki.
+So did the distinctively Italianate tomb of Loukas Spandounis, a 15th C merchant of Thessaloniki.
 You can spot the tomb high on the northwestern wall of the nave, next to an arch.
-The columns on either side of the nave are from earlier structures.
+Many of the columns on either side of the nave are from earlier structures.
 The different colors of marble and styles of capitals- including some with rams’ heads and eagles- adds variety to the interior.

 Agios Dimitrios is a site of pilgrimage, drawing crowds of the faithful throughout the day.